 How did you decide to become a Betrayal Trauma Recovery coach?

 So, my husband, he’s been in recovery off and on during these 30 years and it’s only been over the last 3 years that we’ve really finally discovered what the real issue is, and that it really is abuse.
-So, I still have to sit down, _00:03:08 (s/l to relieve) around his behaviors, and while divorce isn’t my final decision for my family, safety is my number 1 priority, and so I have become really good at setting boundaries around abusive behavior.
+So, I still have to sit down and set boundaries around his behaviors, and while divorce isn’t my final decision for my family, safety is my number 1 priority.
+So I have become really good at setting boundaries around abusive behavior.

 Recovery Can Bring Healing